paulich07/free-memory-linux/README.md

 # free-memory-linux
 Ways to free some space in linux

-# 1. run removeOldSnaps.sh
+## Remove old snaps

-This bash script automatically removes old, disabled revisions of snap packages on Linux systems.
+Run removeOldSnaps.sh to automatically removes old, disabled revisions of snap packages on Linux systems.
 It helps free up disk space by cleaning out outdated snap versions.

 ## Key Features:
 - Lists all installed snaps